nefeli-my/askmeanything/README.md

 **QnAOperations service** ⟷ **ESB** ⟷ **Authenticator service**

-### Microservices
+### Microservices architecture

-The implementation of the app based on Microservices is located in the `back-end-micro` and `front-end-micro` directories.
+The implementation of the app based on Microservices architecture is located in the `back-end-micro` and `front-end-micro` directories.
 It was broken down into
 5 microservices:
 * Authenticator service: